Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Seeing multiple beaches in a single day is one of the best ways to experience the island, but driving yourself means navigating narrow roads and fighting for parking at popular spots on cruise days.

-Our Beach-Hopping Tour runs five hours and covers Orient Bay, Mullet Bay, and Great Bay Beach -- three beaches across both sides of the island.
-At $60 per person, it includes transport, cold drinks, and a local guide who will point you to the best swim spots and the beach bars that are actually worth your money.
+Our Beach-Hopping Tour runs five hours and covers Orient Bay, Mullet Bay, and Great Bay Beach — three beaches across both sides of the island.
+At $60 per person, it includes transport, cold drinks, and a local guide who handles all the driving.

 If you have your own wish list, a private custom tour starts at $450 and lets you design the itinerary.
 Want Happy Bay, Pinel Island, and Baie Rouge in one day?
 We will make it happen.